ykjit/yk/docs/src/dev/runtime_config.md

 ### `YKD_FORCE_TRACE_DECODER`

 Forces use of the specified trace decoder.
-Valid values are `libipt` and `ykpt`.
+The only valid value for now is `ykpt`.

 This variable is only available when `hwtracer` is compiled with the